 Outcome on completion of your HSC

-Pathway to Certificate III in Animal Studies.
+- Pathway to Certificate III in Animal Care Services.

 Both on the job and off the job and can be delivered face-to-face, flexibly or mixed mode.